AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/dynamic-chat/dialogues/audience-criteria.md

 There's an easy way to specifically target people who are not in your database yet.
 In this example, we're targeting all **anonymous people** located in the New York area.

-1. Grab the **Person Email** attribute and drag it to the right.
+1. Grab the **[!UICONTROL Person Email]** attribute and drag it to the right.

    ![](assets/audience-criteria-12.png)

-1. Click the operator drop-down and select **Is Empty**.
+1. Click the operator drop-down and select **[!UICONTROL Is Empty]**.

    ![](assets/audience-criteria-13.png)

-1. Grab the **Inferred State** attribute and drag it to where it says _drag and drop an attribute here_.
+1. Grab the **[!UICONTROL Inferred State]** attribute and drag it to where it says _drag and drop an attribute here_.

    ![](assets/audience-criteria-14.png)

    >[!NOTE]
    >
-   >When someone visits your website, [Munchkin](/help/marketo/product-docs/administration/additional-integrations/add-munchkin-tracking-code-to-your-website.md) cookies them and puts them into the system.
+   >When someone visits your website, [[!DNL Munchkin]](/help/marketo/product-docs/administration/additional-integrations/add-munchkin-tracking-code-to-your-website.md) cookies them and puts them into the system.
 We look up their IP in a special database and infer all kinds of good info.

-1. _Is_ is set by default.
+1. _[!UICONTROL Is]_ is set by default.
 In the Select Values field, type in NY (you can also click the drop-down and select from the list).

    ![](assets/audience-criteria-15.png)